cosmic-api/cosmic.py/docs/source/overview.rst

 As for the API spec, our approach differs from something like `Swagger
 <https://developers.helloreverb.com/swagger/>`_ as we are not trying to
-describe an API in low-level detail (down to the URLs and methods).
+describe an API in low-level detail.
 Instead, the JSON spec of a Cosmic API tries to be high-level and semantic.
+For instance, in Swagger, every REST-ful endpoint of a collection needs to be described separately, including the method, URL format and response code.
+In Cosmic, these details are decided by the framework, so the API spec only describes the data structure of the model.

 REST and RPC
 ------------